azauditor/ADAudit/README.md

 >We do have a work-in-progress version available in the PowerShell folder, but this should **not** be considered ready for production.
 >>
 >> ### MAINTAINABILITY
 >> These scripts were developed originally by Alex Entringer for the use of the Arizona Auditor General's IT Audit team.
 While the Batch scripts are robust and stable, Alex Entringer is no longer in an audit role and does not use these on regular basis.
 Though the Arizona Auditor General's audit teams do still use these scripts, these scripts should be considered deprecated and alternative solutions (**PowerShell**) should be investigated.
-Changes to the Batch version of the scripts can be requested, and changes/updates will be made as soon as possible, but updates may be slow to never, particularly if the PowerShell version completed.
+Changes to the Batch version of the scripts can be requested, and changes/updates will be made as soon as possible, but updates may be slow to never, particularly if the PowerShell version is completed.

 ## Querying an Active Directory Domain